Lillianalvarado506/DataCleaningCourseProject/CodeBook.md

  [1] "subject"
  [2] "activity"
- [3] "timeBodyAccelerometerMeanX"   : mean acceleration of the body in x-axis
+ [3] "timeBodyAccelerometerMeanX"   : mean acceleration of the body in x-axis of the phone
- [4] "timeBodyAccelerometerMeanY"   : mean acceleration of the body in y-axis
+ [4] "timeBodyAccelerometerMeanY"   : mean acceleration of the body in y-axis of the phone
- [5] "timeBodyAccelerometerMeanZ"   : mean acceleration of the body in z-axis
+ [5] "timeBodyAccelerometerMeanZ"   : mean acceleration of the body in z-axis of the phone
- [6] "timeBodyAccelerometerStdDevX" : std deviation of acceleration of the body in x-axis
+ [6] "timeBodyAccelerometerStdDevX" : std deviation of acceleration of the body in x-axis of the phone
  [7] "timeBodyAccelerometerStdDevY" : std deviation of acceleration of the body in y-axis of the phone
  [8] "timeBodyAccelerometerStdDevZ" : std deviation of acceleration of the body in z-axis of the phone
  [9] "timeGravityAccelerometerMeanX": mean acceleration of gravity in x-axis of the phone